njordhov/droidbox/README.md

 1. Open Machine:Settins from the VirtualBox menu.
 2. Select the Network tab.
-3. Change the Attached to pop-up menu to "bridged Adapter".
+3. Change the Attached To pop-up menu of Adapter 2 to "bridged Adapter".
+4. Adapter 1 should still be attached to host-only
-4. OK the dialog.
+5. OK the dialog.

 ## Connect a Device